loykin/apirun/docs/LOGGING.md

 - **Conditional Logging**: Debug messages skipped when not enabled
 - **Efficient Serialization**: Optimized JSON and text output

-This logging implementation provides a solid foundation for debugging, monitoring, and operating the apimigrate system while maintaining backward compatibility and performance.
+This logging implementation provides a solid foundation for debugging, monitoring, and operating the apirun system while maintaining backward compatibility and performance.